DevOps-Nirvana/threaded-cron-task-engine/README.md

 * Make all logs pre-thread have a forced prefix?
 Would need to buffer output to accomplish this, and it might break some output data formats especially multi-line ones (eg: JSON, or a stacktrace)
 * Others / Profit ???

 Note: With any of these above, consider the goal of this codebase is to stay simple to maintain.
 If some of these would require pages and pages of code, unless it is deemed critical I would almost skip adding the feature.
-I've just highlighted some desires that I will _possibly_ eventually implement in this codebase.
+I've just highlighted some desires that I will _possibly_ eventually implement in this codebase, or you're welcome to try.

 # DONE